These are Great Socks

 1) What is Infrared?

 Infrared is light energy.
 Infrared energy has wavelengths between about 750 nm and 1 mm.
-Infrared rays are longer than Ultraviolet rays but shorter than microwaves of energy.
+Infrared rays are longer than Ultraviolet rays, but shorter than microwaves of energy.
 The light energy from Infrared is used regularly by scientists to measure heat radiation.
-All things innate beings including living creatures give off energy wavelengths that can be measured with infrared devices like cameras.
+All innate beings give off energy wavelengths that can be measured with infrared devices like cameras.

 2) What is Far Infrared?

 Far Infrared is also light energy.
 Far infrared is the name given to the longer infrared energy waves.
-Far Infrared (FIR) is known as thermal energy - gives off heat.
+Far Infrared (FIR) is also known as "thermal energy" - gives off heat.

 Far Infrared rays are becoming more accepted among health professionals as a very beneficial tool for healing and prevention and alternative therapies.